 Lily Collins: Lily has opened up about her eating disorders.
-The actress, who plays a woman seeking treatment for anorexia in the new drama To The Bone, says she suffered from eating disorders when she was a teenager.
+The actress and daughter of musician Phil Collins, who plays a woman seeking treatment for anorexia in the new drama To The Bone, says she suffered from eating disorders when she was a teenager.
 Lily Collins added that it felt like “one of the most fulfilling experiences of my life” to be sharing about her battles with anorexia as a teenager.

 Nadia Comaneci: gymnast